-Your Mental Health During the COVID-19 Pandemic
+Caring For Your Mental Health During COVID-19

 To stay safe from COVID-19, it is crucial to maintain a safe physical distance of 6 ft. when going out for necessary trips.
 It is also important to wear a face mask to protect from inhaling particles that could be infectious.
 But while we need to be physically separated, now more than ever, we need to stay socially and emotionally connected.

 Reaching out to friends and family through phone calls and social media are important ways to care for others and be cared for in supporting positive mental health especially during these times.
+Also, explore self-care activities.
+Decrease your exposure to TV and try activities that are soothing and calming like listening to music or an audiobook or whatever you enjoy doing most.

 You Are Not Alone.
 We Are Here For You